nafnlj/not-awesome-bing-bans-and-deindexing/README.md

-# Not-so-awesome Bing Search Bans and De-Indexing
+# Not-So-Awesome Bing Search Bans and De-Indexing
 A list of articles and resources about Bing Search blacklisting or de-indexing seemingly legitimate non-commercial blogs and websites.